Table of Contents

 Conclusion

-In 2026, high APY stablecoin staking is a set of distinct yield models: variable money markets (Aave, Morpho Vaults, Compound), protocol savings mechanisms (Sky), yield-bearing dollar designs (sUSDe), onchain credit (Maple), stablecoin liquidity hubs (Curve/Convex), fixed-yield primitives (Pendle), and aggregators (Yearn).
+In 2026, high APY stablecoin staking is a set of distinct yield models: variable money markets (Aave, Morpho Vaults, Compound), protocol savings mechanisms (Sky sUSDS), yield-bearing dollar designs (sUSDe, syrupUSDC), stablecoin liquidity hubs (Curve/Convex), fixed-yield primitives (Pendle), and aggregators (Yearn).

 The best provider is not the one with the highest headline APY.
 It is the one with a yield source you understand, risk controls you accept, and liquidity terms that match how quickly you may need to exit.